enesokurterzi/note-app/README.md

 -------------

 <p> The project can keep your notes.
 You can edit your notes and delete them.
 You need to log in with e-mail and password.
 You can also use Google authentication to log in. <p>
+To see the sqlite version of the project you can go branches ->  <a href="https://github.com/enesokurterzi/note-app/tree/sqlite_version" target="_blank">sqlite_version</a>

 <table align="center">
   <tr>